Debbieliang9/torchMojiBot/README.md

 ![Slack-channel](https://github.com/cw75/torchMojiBot/blob/master/images/slack-channel.png)

-When you are done having fun, remember to delete all the AWS resources you created!
+When you are done having fun, remember to delete all the AWS resources you created to save $$$!